 One final trick to heat a greenhouse is to put a compost bin inside it!
 The internal temperature of a well-fed composter can get up to 120 degrees Fahrenheit – imagine how snuggly and warm your plants will be with a heater like this in their greenhouse!

-You can grow any of the plants suggested above in a heated greenhouse in winter – salads, brassicas, and root vegetables.
+In winter, you can grow any of the plants suggested above in a heated greenhouse – salads, brassicas, and root vegetables.
 These will all thrive in a heated greenhouse and give you abundant yields right through the winter.

 The first reason for this is the shortened day length.
 Plants respond to shortening days by going into dormancy for the winter.
 Dormancy isn’t a problem for your winter salads that will grow slowly even in cool weather, but your cucumbers will not like it!